ElliottTradeLaboratory/DQN/README.md

-# DQN implementation with DQN3.0-level performance through Python using PyTorch, Tensorflow, CNTK and MXNet.
+# DQN implementation with DQN3.0-level performance through Python using PyTorch, MXNet, Tensorflow and CNTK.[(日本語)](README_jp.md)

-This repository including Deep Q-Network[(Mnih et al., 2015)](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf) implementations using currentry major Deep Learning Frameworks such as PyTorch, MXNet, Tensorflow and CNTK(both on Keras).<br>
+This repository including Deep Q-Network[(Mnih et al., 2015)](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf) (DQN)implementations using currentry major Deep Learning Frameworks such as PyTorch, MXNet, Tensorflow and CNTK(both on Keras).<br>
 These implementation methods and performance are exactly the same as [DQN3.0](https://github.com/deepmind/dqn) which is the reference implementation by [Mnih et al., [2015]](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf)

 See [wiki](https://github.com/ElliottTradeLaboratory/DQN/wiki) for more details.